MENA626/MENA626/README.md

 ## 🚀 About Me

-I am a Software Engineering student at the **University of Tripoli** (Internet Technologies Department) and a multi-platform Software Developer from Libya.
-I specialize in building robust backend systems, sleek mobile applications, and integrating Artificial Intelligence into real-world projects.
+I am a Software Engineer and multi-platform Software Developer from Libya.
+I graduated from the **University of Tripoli** (Faculty of Information Technology), and I specialize in building robust backend systems, sleek mobile applications, and integrating Artificial Intelligence into real-world projects.

-- 🎓 **Studying:** Software Engineering & Internet Technologies.
+- 🎓 **Education:** IT Graduate, Faculty of Information Technology, University of Tripoli.
 - 💡 **Currently Building:** **Mizan** – A comprehensive LegalTech system featuring an AI legal assistant, smart document library (Smart Vault) with OCR, and a lawyer directory.
 - 🧠 **Deep Diving Into:** Artificial Intelligence, Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), and Semantic Search architectures.
 - 🎨 **Design Philosophy:** I love high-end, clean, and modern UI/UX (Bento Grid, Glassmorphism).